GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 }
 ```

 The use of the granularity parameter solves the problem presented by the JSON response returning a `date` value that is the first date in the granularity period.
-Without the context from the original request, there's no way to tell if the data in this SON response is for the entire month, for a week, for that specific day, or - if you did not specify a `granularity` value in the original query - for the entire period requested in the original query.
+Without the context from the original request, there's no way to tell if the data in this JSON response is for the entire month, for a week, for that specific day, or - if you did not specify a `granularity` value in the original query - for the entire period requested in the original query.

 To partition the S3 bucket, create separate folders for the each granularity value you might want to use, as shown in the following example: